j1wonkim/j1wonkim.github.io/_pages/teaching.md

 {% endfor %}

 ## Statistics and Coding
-{% for post in site.teachingqtm %}
+{% for post in site.teachingqtm reversed %}
   {% include archive-single.html %}
 {% endfor %}